kodecocodes/swift-style-guide/README.markdown

 ## Using SwiftLint

-When writing for raywenderlich.com, you are strongly encouraged — and some teams may require — to use our SwiftLint configuration.
+When writing for Kodeco, you are strongly encouraged — perhaps even required, depending on your team — to use our SwiftLint configuration.
 See the [SwiftLint Policy](SWIFTLINT.markdown) for more information.

 ## Naming